avinal/avinal.github.io/static/content/posts/gsoc/meeting-8.md

 ---
+category: gsoc
+date: 2021-07-23T22:22:00
+description: This week I implemented CMake packaging configuration for FOSSology.
+  There were two meetings in this week and this report covers both of them.
+image: /images/tech-wallpaper-9.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 7 Meeting
-date: 2021-07-23 22:22
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "This week I implemented CMake packaging configuration for FOSSology.
-There were two meetings in this week and this report covers both of them."
-image: "/images/tech-wallpaper-9.webp"
 ---

 This week I implemented CMake packaging configuration for FOSSology.
 There were two meetings in this week and this report covers both of them.